zulfi-deen/swing/docs/IMPLEMENTATION_STATUS.md

   - Ready to train once data is available

 #### V3 RL Portfolio
-- [ ] **Neo4j Graph Loading** - Persistence works, loading fixed
+- [x] **Graph Storage** - Parquet-based storage implemented
+  - Graph computed daily from price data ✅
-  - Graph persisted to Neo4j ✅
+  - Cached to parquet files ✅
-  - Loading from Neo4j implemented ✅ (Fixed in audit)
+  - Loading from parquet cache ✅
-  - Fallback to computation if unavailable
+  - Fallback to computation if cache missing ✅

 ### ❌ Not Implemented (Future Work)